Rodrigo Taddei

 Rodrigo Ferrante Taddei (born 6 March 1980) is a retired Brazilian footballer.
 Though primarily a midfielder, Taddei was notable for his versatility on the field.
 During his career he has played in every position except central defender.
 Once Taddei even played as a goalkeeper for Palmeiras, when the team's usual starting goalkeeper was sent off.

 Club career

 Early career

 He started his career in Brazil with Palmeiras, then moved to Italy in September 2002 and signing for Siena, a then Serie B team, which later earned promotion to Serie A.

-After another season with Siena, Taddei left on a Bosman free transfer and signed a five-year contract with A.S.
-Roma on 3 June 2005.
+After another season with Siena, Taddei left on a Bosman free transfer and signed a five-year contract with AS Roma on 3 June 2005.
 He earned a gross salary of €1.75M in the first season and €2.23M in the next 4 seasons.